Master of Social Work (MSW)

 - Required electives (9 cr)

 - Guided electives (6 cr)

-Students must complete 14 semester credits in field education (480 hours in the first placement and 720 hours in the second placement.
+Students must complete 14 semester credits in field education (480 hours in the first placement and 720 hours in the second placement).
 Online Program students enrolled in the Human Services Experience track complete a single, 1,000-hours field internship (12 credits) and a 2-credit Field Education capstone project.